A Cost-Benefit Analysis Approach to Cyber Security (Updated for 2026)

 To learn more, read What is MDR?

 Simply put, upfront investment with strategic partners delivers more robust security outcomes than the alternatives.
-One of the greatest benefits of forming a strategic partnership with a managed service is that they provide access to economies of scale, allowing you to sidestep the cyber security skills shortage
+One of the greatest benefits of forming a strategic partnership with a managed service provider is that they provide access to economies of scale, allowing you to sidestep the cyber security skills shortage

 In addition to delivering on-demand talent, working with a service provider enables you to: